E-Signature Regulations

 What is the e-signature law enforceable in your jurisdiction?

 The law that regulates electronic signatures in Chile is Law Number 19.799 in force since April 12, 2002.
 According to article 1, it “regulates electronic documents and their legal effects, the use of electronic signatures in them, the provision of certification services for these signatures and the accreditation procedure to which the providers of said certification service may be subject, in order to guarantee security in their use”.
-This law distinguishes two types of electronic signature: advanced or simple.
+This law distinguishes two types of electronic signature: advanced and simple.
 Advanced electronic signature means that is certified by an accredited provider and has been created using electronic tools that the author of the signature maintains on his exclusive control.
 Simple electronic signature means any sound, symbol or process which allows the receiver of an electronic document to identify its author.

 El Golf 40, piso 5,